 Trim off leaves and very end of stems of 3 heads cauliflower.
-All the rest is useable.
+All the rest is usable.
 Cut cauliflower into manageable chunks, put in a large stock pot, cover with water and boil the hell out it.
 Dump it into the sink, drain and let cool.
 If the heads are large it may take two boilings.

 Take a handful and squeeze out all the water you can.
 Repeat until finished.